netgen/ezplatform-site-api/GETTING_STARTED.md

 # Getting started with Site API

-This guide presume that you've already installed and enabled Site API inside your project.
+This guide presumes that you've already installed and enabled Site API inside your project.

 First you need to activate the full view route override: